Henry McMaster: COVID-19 pandemic

-2020 protests and riots
+George Floyd protests

-In response to the murder of George Floyd, protests flared across the United States.
+In response to the murder of George Floyd in Minnesota, protests flared across the nation.
 In South Carolina, protests occurred in Columbia, Greenville, and Charleston.
-While protests in Greenville were largely peaceful, there were some instances of violence in Columbia and Charleston.
+Greenville's protests were largely peaceful, but there were some instances of violence in Columbia and Charleston.
 In Columbia, police cars were torched, shots were fired at police, and businesses were vandalized.
-In Charleston, protesters stopped traffic on Interstate-26 and the Arthur Ravenel Jr. Bridge and vandalized and looted businesses.
+In Charleston, protesters stopped traffic on Interstate 26 and the Arthur Ravenel Jr. Bridge.
 Like President Trump, McMaster said that state and local governments were being too lenient on rioters and looters and was critical of Charleston's initial response.
 He said to Trump, "We've got to take people out, give them justice, make it more than just the cost of doing business to come into one town, get arrested, pay bond."
-McMaster mobilized the South Carolina National Guard to be dispatched, if necessary, to halts riots and looting.
+McMaster mobilized the South Carolina National Guard to be dispatched, if necessary, to halt riots and looting.
 At Trump's request, he also sent members of the National Guard to Washington, D.C. to aid in larger-scale protests.